One of the verses in the Quran that is commonly misunderstood is the following.

 Now let’s try to understand the meaning of wataṣdiyatan ( وَتَصْدِيَةً ).
 As stated previously, most translators translate this word as clapping, but as we will see, this is not an accurate translation based on the context of the verse.

-The word wataṣdiyatan ( وَتَصْدِيَةً ) comes from the root ص د ي.
-This root only occurs one other time in the Quran, which is 80:6, and can help shed some light regarding its meaning.
+The word wataṣdiyatan ( وَتَصْدِيَةً ) comes from the root “sad-dal-ya” ( ص د ي ).
+This root occurs only one other time in the Quran, in 80:6, and can help shed some light on its meaning.

 [80:1] He (Muhammad) frowned and turned away.